Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 - Lack of information and credit ratings of loan originators

 Overall, I have been very happy with Grupeer, and I believe the many advantages of the platform outweigh the improvement points.
-I am also confident we will see many of these things fixed in the near future if the team behind Grupeer continues improving the platform at the current rate.
+I am also confident we will see many of these things fixed shortly if the team behind Grupeer continues improving the platform at the current rate.

 What are the risks of investing in Grupeer?

 Investing always comes with a risk of losing all your money.
 This is no different when you invest in P2P lending platforms such as Grupeer.
-Personally, I never invest more than 5-10% of my net worth in high risk investments such as this.
+I never invest more than 5-10% of my net worth in high-risk investments such as this.

 This being said, with high risk is often also the potential for high reward, and crowdlending has so far been the area in which I have made the most consistent high returns since I started in 2016.

-Being aware of the risks are important, so it is important you know three of the biggest risks investing in P2P lending:
+Being aware of the risks is important, so it is important you know three of the biggest risks of investing in P2P lending:

 - The borrower defaults on the loan

 Using Grupeer, the first risk is somewhat eliminated by the buyback guarantees.
 However, loan originators and Grupeer itself might go bankrupt and this is where your money is at risk of being lost.
 If this happens, normal bankruptcy procedures will kick in and you might/might not get your money back.